marinacrr/DataViz_figures/README.md

 # Collection of DataViz figures 📊

-This repository is a collection of data visualizations I've created.
+This repository is a collection of data visualizations I've created for work & for fun.

-## Highlights 🎨